BAQIS-Quantum/qsteed/README.md

 ```

 ### Quantum Compiler
-Using the `Compiler`, user tasks can be compiled onto a real quantum chip.
+Using the `Compiler`, you can compile quantum circuits onto a real quantum chip.
 ```python
 from qsteed.compiler.compiler import Compiler